 Matthew also records:

-35 Then Jesus went about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom (Matthew 9:35).
+35 Then Jesus went about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom (Matt 9:35).

 Luke, like Isaiah, shows that Jesus will reign over the kingdom forever: